Installation

 Cannot find module './build/Release/tree_sitter_runtime_binding'

-Something went wrong while building the native modules.
-Try to rebuild the native modules using npm rebuild -g --force.
+Solution: Try to rebuild the native modules using npm rebuild -g --force.